ben-zhang/ben-zhang.github.io/_posts/2020-02-14-solve-ode-python.md

 categories: Mathematics
 ---

+Computational methods for solving ODEs in Python

+# IVPs using Scipy

 Python's `scipy` library provides several computational methods of solving a variety of problems.
 Today, I learned how to solve first-order IVP problems using `scipy.integrate.solve_ivp`.

 Consider a simple example: the position of a golf ball as it travels through the air.